actions-on-google/dialogflow-gdg-nodejs/README.md

 The following values need to be configured in the `functions/config.js` file:
 1. `gdgId`: unique identifier for the GDG on Meetup (e.g. `google-developer-group-san-francisco` for `https://www.meetup.com/google-developer-group-san-francisco/`)
 1. `gdgName`: short name for the GDG (e.g. `GDG San Francisco`)
-1. `meetupKey`: Meetup API key retrieved from https://secure.meetup.com/meetup_api/key/
+1. `meetupKey`: Meetup API key retrieved from https://secure.meetup.com/meetup_api/key/ - [No longer supported!](https://www.meetup.com/meetup_api/auth/)
 1. `appLocal`:  GDG's two character language code from https://developers.google.com/actions/localization/languages-locales (e.g. `en`)

 Do not do `projectId`.